-All content below is taken in its entirety from the CDC Tdap Vaccine Information Statement (VIS): www.cdc.gov/vaccines/hcp/vis/vis-statements/tdap.pdf
+All content below is taken in its entirety from the Centers for Disease Control (CDC) Tdap Vaccine Information Statement (VIS): www.cdc.gov/vaccines/hcp/vis/vis-statements/tdap.html

 CDC review information for Tdap VIS:

 Tdap vaccine can prevent tetanus, diphtheria, and pertussis.

 Diphtheria and pertussis spread from person to person.
 Tetanus enters the body through cuts or wounds.

 - TETANUS (T) causes painful stiffening of the muscles.
 Tetanus can lead to serious health problems, including being unable to open the mouth, having trouble swallowing and breathing, or death.